tomclyde/PlayYourCodeClanCardsRight/READMEMVP.md

 Add a freeze option to freeze part way through the card row for a player,  if they are not confident of guessing high/low.  play then switches to the other player.
 If the other player gets a guess wrong or freezes then play returns to the prior frozen player.
 That player then has the option to change their frozen card, one time only, to hopefully a more advantageous card,  and then continue play.
 Freeze is only to be allowed once per player

 Add flip animation to the cards.

+Note -  This game is not for commercial use,  it is for educational purposes only